 - Name of the target specifying a unique name allows you to reuse the target parameters when you pair another source with another bucket on the same target.
-The target name and its parameters will appear in the Targets drop-down box. - The URL of the Wasabi cloud object storage server.

-Note: Region-specific target URL may be required.
+The target name and its parameters will appear in the Targets drop-down box. - · The URL of the Wasabi cloud object storage server. - Note: Region-specific target URL may be required. - The access key ID and secret access key of the account, which will be used by Tiger Bridge for access to the Wasabi cloud object storage.

-- The access key ID and secret access key of the account, which will be used by Tiger Bridge for access to the Wasabi cloud object storage. - Select whether to access the target using secure transfer (SSL/TLS) or not. - Select a separate bucket for each source you want to pair with the target, to which the account has at least write access.
+- Select whether to access the target using secure transfer (SSL/TLS) or not. - Provide the name of a separate bucket for each source, to which the account has at least write access.